yildizozann/Search_App/README.md

 React and scss is used for this project.

+APP is Responsive.

-Site have functionality for search and filter data.
+APP have functionality for name based search and filter data.

+APP have paggination.

+APP created by Create-React-App

 To customize this view for your needs, follow the steps below.